NeedCoolerShoes/play.needcoolershoes.com/configs/README.md

 These are the config files for the server plugins.
-Please write it down when you change something.
+All the database for plugins are currently H2, SQLite or YAML temporarily and will be switched to PostgreSQL.
+Please do not touch any data storage settings.